NorESMhub/noresm-exp/content/noresm2_hist/noresm2_lm_hist.md

 - NFHISTnorbc_piaer_f19_20191107 (like NFHISTnorbc_f19_20191107 but with pre-industrial aerosol emissions, 1850 - 2014)
 - NFHISTnorbc_pintcf_f19_20191107 (like NFHISTnorbc_f19_20191107 but with pre-industrial near-term climate forcers, 1850 - 2014)

-in addition to 60 or more perturbed simulations
+in addition to 60 or more perturbed simulations.

  Please note that there exist AMIP simulations using the standard CESM flux description between ocean and atmosphere (flux=0), instead of the COARE flux description (flux=1) which is used in the fully-coupled NorESM2 simulations: